Lulzx/neurodiverse/README.md

 This repository contains resources and documentation related to the research and development of AI-powered memory prosthetics.

-These innovative technologies aim to enhance human memory and cognitive functions through artificial intelligence algorithms and neural interfaces.
+We aim to build innovative technologies to enhance human memory and cognitive functions through artificial intelligence algorithms and neural interfaces.

 ### Goals